swapnilhpatil/git-commands/README.md

 ```bash
 git init .   # Initialize a new Git repository in the current directory
 ```
-Note: Do not delete the .git folder as it contains the repository's metadata.
+**Note*: Do not delete the .git folder as it contains the repository's metadata.

 ### Create a new repository on the command line
 ```bash